 Medical Laboratory Assistant National Certificate

-If you are a student in certain provinces outside of BC, specifically in three Atlantic provinces (NS, NL, PE), choose this program, rather than the MLA Certificate program.
-If you are unsure of which program to take, contact the Program Administrator, Science.
+If you are a student in certain provinces outside of BC, specifically in three Atlantic provinces (NS, NL, PEI), choose this program, rather than the MLA Certificate program.
+If you are unsure of which program to take, contact email@example.com.